 Very often women don’t have the assertiveness required to push themselves forward with their senior stakeholder management or they haven’t developed the strategic nous to even know what that might look like.

 “Women have the capability but they have to learn the right communication,” says Gillian.
 “A lot of women who come on the program are in their early 30s.
-Talented women have been given promotions until then but then it stalls.
+Talented women that have been given promotions until then, but then it stalls.
 It gets more complex and the stakeholders are more difficult.
 The next promotion doesn’t land and many women are left feeling despondent and confused about their direction.”

 Gillian believes that many women are working so hard they are neglecting to build the relationships necessary for career advancement.
 Strategic allies and stakeholder management are vital skills when navigating the upper rungs of the corporate sector.